 How does miscarriage affect ovulation?

-As you work to look toward the future after a miscarriage, you want to know if the early pregnancy loss affects your ovulation.
+As you work to look toward the future after a miscarriage, you want to know if early pregnancy loss impacts ovulation.
 Fortunately, your body restores ovulation quite soon after a miscarriage.
 In fact, your body may begin ovulation in as little as two weeks after an early pregnancy loss.
 Once you and your partner feel up to it, you can try to conceive again.

 Bleeding after a miscarriage

-Bleeding can be, but is not always a sign of miscarriage.
+Bleeding can be, but is not always, a sign of miscarriage.
 It’s often difficult to predict how long bleeding will last after a miscarriage and some women may even experience bleeding up to two weeks after miscarriage.
 If you experience for bleeding longer than two weeks, we recommend seeking medical care.

 The bleeding indicates that your body is continuing to manage the lost pregnancy and remove tissues that formed as part of the pregnancy.
 You can start counting your cycle again beginning with the first day that you have bleeding.